-This means that in order to protect duly justified security interests of the Union, eligibility to participate in certain deployment actions under the CEF Digital programme should be restricted to legal entities established or deemed to be established in Member States and controlled by Member States or by nationals of Member States.
-The reasons why it is necessary to restrict participation to those entities are specified for each relevant topic.
+In order to protect duly justified security interests of the Union, non-EU controlled entities will not be eligible to participate in certain deployment actions under the CEF Digital programme.
+The reasons why it is necessary to exclude the participation of those entities are specified for each relevant topic.